 - Clear labelling: An MMF should clearly indicate whether it is a short-term MMF or a standard MMF.
 Short-term MMFs hold assets with a residual maturity not exceeding 397 days.
 Standard MMFs have a maturity limit of two years.

 - A capital buffer of 3% for constant net asset value (CNAV) funds: This would be activated to support stable redemptions in circumstances where an MMF’s investment assets are decreasing in value.

 - Customer profiling policies: To help anticipate large-scale redemptions.

 - The need for some internal credit risk assessment to be carried out by the MMF manager: Designed to avoid an over-reliance on external credit ratings.

 Who does the regulation apply to?

 It applies to all MMFs that invest in money market instruments, regardless of whether the MMF is governed by the UCITS framework or whether the MMF operates as an alternative investment fund in line with the definition in the AIFMD.

 It does not amend either the UCITS Directive or the AIFMD, but creates an additional layer of product rules over and above both Directives.

 The MMF Regulation will apply from 21 July 2018.
-ESMA has published a final report on technical advice, draft implementing technical standards (ITS) and draft guidelines and the FCA has published a Consultation Paper which proposes the changes necessary to ensure the MMF Regulation can work properly in the UK.
+ESMA has published a final report on their technical advice, draft implementing technical standards (ITS) and draft guidelines.
+Although the Regulation is directly applicable, the FCA has also consulted on the changes it needs to make so the Regulation can work properly in the UK.
 They aim to publish comments and final rules shortly and make the forms for authorisation of new MMFs available in early May.